 Previous studies have demonstrated that in infants without congenital heart disease, early term birth is associated with a higher risk of complications including respiratory complications, need for neonatal intensive care unit admission, hypoglycemia, and low 5-minute APGAR scores.
 Despite this, elective early-term delivery is common practice for patients with and without congenital heart disease.
 While the results in this study were adjusted for many patient characteristics, the study design did not allow for the identification of factors that determined the timing of delivery.
 This study demonstrates that delivery at 39-40 weeks gestation is associated with the lowest rates of morbidity and mortality.
 Elective delivery prior to 39 weeks gestational age without compelling medical indications should be avoided.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement

 Keywords: Cardiac Surgical Procedures, Delivery, Obstetric, Gestational Age, Hospital Mortality, Hypoglycemia, Infant, Newborn, Infant, Premature, Diseases, Intensive Care Units, Length of Stay, Morbidity, Outcome Assessment (Health Care), Parturition, Term Birth